South Fork

 The luxury market is the top 10% of all home sales by price during the quarter.
 As various factors redefine the high-end market in any given period, price figures may exhibit more volatility than the market overall.
 However, because the luxury market is a fixed percentage of the overall market, its changes in the number of sales will always match the overall market.

-First Quarter 2025’s most expensive reported sale was a 10,000 square foot compound with 220 feet of direct ocean frontage at 370 & 372 Further Lane in Amagansett, closing for $70M.
-Water Mill accounted for more of the South Fork’s luxury sales than any other submarket, with 10 closings, including a $16.5M sale at 34 Cobb Isle Road.
-Bridgehampton/Sagaponack and East Hampton Village each had eight luxury sales.
+Second Quarter 2025’s most expensive reported sale was an off-market compound on Further Lane in East Hampton, closing for $48.500M.
+East Hampton accounted for more of the South Fork’s luxury sales than any other submarket, with eight closings, including the fourth priciest South Fork luxury sale, a waterfront seven-bedroom, 12,000 square foot home on Beach Lane, closing for $27.5M.
+Amagansett, East Hampton Village, and Water Mill each had six luxury sales.

-The average luxury sale price on the North Fork increased 22% annually, and median price jumped 41% year-over-year.
-Last year, only three sales were reported over $3M; this year, that number more than doubled to seven.
-On the North Fork, the highest-priced sale was a five-bedroom, five-bathroom residence on Cutchogue Harbor with 100 feet of beachfront, trading for $6.4M.
+The average luxury sale price on the North Fork increased 26% annually, and median price expanded 8% year-over-year.
+Two sales closed above $4M, compared to none last year.
+The highest-priced sale on the North Fork was a three-bedroom, three-and-a-half-bathroom residence on Shelter Island Sound with 100 feet of beachfront, trading for $6.725M.